Shirmali/Firewall-Configuration/README.md

 Configure default deny/allow firewall rules.

-Allow/deny common ports like 22 (SSH), 80 (HTTP), 443 (HTTPS), and block others like 21 (FTP).
+- Allow/deny common ports like 22 (SSH), 80 (HTTP), 443 (HTTPS), and block others like 21 (FTP).

-Use ss to monitor listening services.
+- Use ss to monitor listening services.

-Validate ports using netcat.
+- Validate ports using netcat.

-Troubleshoot "connection refused" and other networking issues.
+- Troubleshoot "connection refused" and other networking issues.

 📌 Industry Relevance:

-In real-world SOC environments or DevSecOps teams, firewall misconfigurations can result in exposure to external threats or unnecessary service outages.
+Firewall misconfigurations can result in exposure to external threats or unnecessary service outages.
 By mastering tools like UFW, you'll be able to:

-Minimize attack surfaces.
+- Minimize attack surfaces.

-Enforce principle of least privilege.
+- Enforce principle of least privilege.

-Monitor and control traffic flows aligned with compliance frameworks (e.g., NIST, CIS).
+- Monitor and control traffic flows aligned with compliance frameworks (e.g., NIST, CIS).

 ---